JTM Foods hosts ribbon cutting for new facility in Wichita that will make JJ’s Snack Pies

 Pooley says once machines start, JTM Foods will be producing “lots.”

 “We can do about 80 million pies a year off of this one line.
-We have a facility in eerie Pennsylvania that manufactures 400 million pies and bars every year.
+We have a facility in Erie, Pennsylvania, that manufactures 400 million pies and bars every year.
 Our expectation is that this facility can do that, plus,” said Pooley.
 “It’ll just take a couple of years, but we’ll get there.”

 JTM Foods is looking to hire.